 Edgewood real estate is some of the most expensive in Kentucky, although Edgewood house values don't compare to the most expensive real estate in the U.S.

-Edgewood is a decidedly white-collar city, with fully 87.58% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Edgewood is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Edgewood who work in office and administrative support (17.63%), healthcare (13.49%), and management occupations (13.31%).
+Edgewood is a decidedly white-collar city, with fully 89.52% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Edgewood is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Edgewood who work in management occupations (15.53%), healthcare (14.49%), and office and administrative support (12.07%).

 Of important note, Edgewood is also a city of artists.
 Edgewood has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Edgewood’s character.

-Edgewood is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Edgewood doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Edgewood is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Polish and German/Yiddish.